 And I already can hear some of you saying, “wait, we no longer use Excel but moved to Tableau or PowerBI.”
 That’s correct, but the thing is that you might have changed the tool; however, only a tiny portion of airlines have changed the way they approach data.

 Overvaluing things they don’t understand

 That brings me to the second fundamental mistake: Airlines (and people in general) overvalue things they don’t understand.
 What does that mean?
 Although the approach to tackle data hasn’t massively changed, many of them want to leapfrog the process and overvalue the benefits of tomorrow’s technologies: AI, predictive analytics, machine learning, etc.

 Don’t get me wrong; I’m convinced about the power and impact AI, machine learning, and all the other stuff has on our everyday life.
 Nonetheless, I’ve only met a few people who deeply understand these topics and can create real business benefits out of them.

 That’s why I’m always surprised when I present our solutions to potential clients, and the first question I get is, “are you utilizing AI or predictive analytics with your solution?”

 My answer to this might be offensive, but I always use the following analogy: Look, if I used to be a car manufacturer.
 Why should I start selling spaceships to people that are only capable of riding a bike?

 The technological opportunity airlines are missing

 Working like in the ’00s and overvaluing the benefits of future technologies will lead to the results that you are missing a big opportunity.
-The opportunities today’s technology is offering.
+But, on the other hand, the options today’s technology is offering.
 And there are so many low-hanging fruits that can directly lead to business benefits and competitive advantages.